kvn219/git-trends/README.md

 # Git-trends

-A simple app to search trends on github.
+A simple cli to search github trends.

 ## Features